powerbot-trading/powerbot_samples_python/README.md

 	pip install -r requirements.txt --user

-Additionally, the swagger_client library is required to be in the directory.
+Additionally, the swagger_client library is required to be in the main directory of the project.

 The client can be generated from https://staging.powerbot-trading.com/playground/epex/v2/admin/editor?url=../swagger-spec by clicking on "Generate Client" and picking Python.
-The required folder is called "swagger_client".
+The required folder from the downloaded file is called "swagger_client" and shall be placed in the top directory of the project.

 If the client becomes defunct due to API changes, regenerate it in the swagger editor and replace "swagger_client" folder from the downloaded archive.